2i2c-org/infrastructure/docs/topic/hub-image.md

      ```

      ````{note}
-     If you are on macOs wit M1, you need to run chartpress with [docker buildx](https://docs.docker.com/build/buildx/) under the hood and specify which platform to use, i.e. `amd64`.
+     If you are on macOs with M1, you need to run chartpress with [docker buildx](https://docs.docker.com/build/buildx/) under the hood and specify which platform to use, i.e. `amd64`.

      ```
       chartpress --push --builder docker-buildx --platform linux/amd64